paternostrox/PolarGarden/README.md

 The project was made to practice my skills in math, OpenGL, GDScript and to mess with online multiplayer using RPCs.
 Do not expect it to be beautiful! :sweat_smile:

+The server allows up to four clients to join and share a garden.
+The clients can plant new plants based on mathematical equations and also crossbreed existing plants into new ones.

 ## The system

-This experiment is composed by two parts, the client project (this one) and the server project that can be found in [here](https://github.com/paternostrox/PolarGarden-Server).
+This experiment is composed by two projects, the client project (this one) and the server project that can be found in [here](https://github.com/paternostrox/PolarGarden-Server).

+A class diagram of the client system is shown bellow:

 <img src="https://user-images.githubusercontent.com/19597048/236262658-fbce294f-1c45-409e-898e-9e213ad3dd50.png" width="600">

+## Examples

 |  | Example 1 | Example 2 | Example 3 |
 | --- | --- | --- | --- |